Know Your ABGs - Arterial Blood Gases Explained

 Arterial Blood Gases (ABG) can be difficult and confusing to understand at first.
 However, it's a crucial skill for nurses, physicians, respiratory therapists, and nursing students to learn.

-An ABG is the most accurate representation of a patient’s clinical status and correct interpretation can lead to quicker and more accurate changes in the plan of care.
+An ABG is one of the most commonly used tests to measure oxygenation and blood acid levels, two important measures¹ of a patient’s clinical status and correct interpretation can lead to quicker and more accurate changes in the plan of care.

 Before learning how to analyze an ABG, it’s important to understand what exactly it is, the different components and their corresponding values, and how it differs from a Venous Blood Gas (VBG).

-An ABG is a blood test that measures the acidity, or pH, and the levels of oxygen (O2) and carbon dioxide (CO2) from an artery.
-The test is used to check the function of the patient’s lungs and how well they are able to move oxygen and remove carbon dioxide.
+An ABG is a blood test that measures the acidity, or pH, and the levels of oxygen (O2) and carbon dioxide (CO2) from an artery.² The test is used to check the function of the patient’s lungs and how well they are able to move oxygen into the blood and remove carbon dioxide.
 This test is commonly performed in the ICU and ER setting; however, ABGs can be drawn on any patient on any floor depending on their diagnosis.